Estimated reading time: 12 minutes

 90. Toys – If you’re bugging out with children, the experience could be very difficult for them.
 Be sure to bring some toys to keep them entertained and help them maintain some semblance of normalcy.

-91. Trail Marking Tape – Use this to find your way back in case you get lost or help others find you.
+91. Trail Marking Tape – Use this to find your way back in case you get lost.
+It will help others find you.

 93. Trick Candles – Since these candles refuse to go out, they’re great for building a fire in windy conditions.

-94. Trowel – Use it to dig a cat hole, level your shelter floor, plant seeds, etc.
+94. Trowel – Use this to dig a cat hole, level your shelter floor, dig up roots, etc.

 95. Umbrella – Being wet isn’t very fun, especially if it’s cold and you’re walking.